US stocks rise broadly, remain on track for weekly gains

 AP Business Writer

-NEW YORK (AP) — Stocks rose in morning trading on Wall Street Friday, keeping the market on a track to break a three-week losing streak.
+NEW YORK (AP) — Stocks rose in afternoon trading on Wall Street Friday, keeping the market on track to break a three-week losing streak.

-Bond yields fell.
-The yield on the 10-year Treasury, which influences interest rates on mortgages and other loans, fell to 3.27% from 3.33% late Tuesday.
-The two-year Treasury yield, which tends to track expectations for actions by the Federal Reserve, rose to 3.50% from 3.51%.
+Bond yields were mixed.
+The yield on the 10-year Treasury, which influences interest rates on mortgages and other loans, fell to 3.31% from 3.33% late Tuesday.
+The two-year Treasury yield, which tends to track expectations for actions by the Federal Reserve, rose to 3.54% from 3.51%.

 The Fed has been the main focus for investors as they try to figure out whether the central bank’s plan to cool the hottest inflation in four decades will work or possibly trip an already slowing economy into a recession.
 Stocks spent July and part of August gaining ground on hopes that the Fed would ease up on its interest rate hikes, but slumped over the last few weeks as it became clear the central bank remained resolute in raising rates.